lennartstevens/salesforce-buildpack2/README.md

 - `STAGE=PROD`: Instructs the buildpack that this app stage is PROD.

 - `SFDX_AUTH_URL`: This should map to your production environment.

+## One-Click Login to Salesforce Orgs via Heroku App URLs

+Reminder, Salesforce metadata deployed to Heroku does not result in a runnable app on the Heroku platform (yet?).
+So by default, clicking the "Open App" button on a Heroku app, or navigating to its URL (e.g. https://yourappname.herokuapp.com) would result in an application error page.
+To get into the underlying Salesforce org, you would still need to know its credentials.

+For your convenience, the Salesforce buildpack supports one-click access to the Salesforce environments of your pipeline when you click the "Open App" button in Heroku or navigate to the Heroku app's URL by bundling a simple [Node.js web app](app/app.js).
+This is very useful with review apps because those are scratch orgs that get created automatically by the buildpack and no one would have their credentials.
+The web app accomplishes this by redirecting the user to the URL retrieved from the `force:org:open --urlonly` command.

+Since a Heroku app's URL can be public, then as a security measure the Salesforce buildpack's web app uses OAuth (with a Connected App you provide) to determine if the requestor is authorized for the buildpack to auto log them in to the
+Salesforce org that the Heroku app represents.
+This way, a Malicious User can't simply know your production Heroku app URL and simply get logged in to your production Salesforce environment.

+### Sequence

+1. User clicks "Open app" button of a Heroku app where the Salesforce buildpack is deployed

+2. The Node.js web app bundled with the Salesforce buildpack redirects user to OAuth authorization page of your Connected App

+3. Your Salesforce Connected App redirects the authorized user back to one of the Heroku apps in your pipeline (does not matter which one)

+4. The Node.js web app uses `force:org:open --urlonly` CLI command to redirect user into the org that the Heroku app (step 1) represents

+### Setup

+1. Create a Connected App

+  - Select **Enable OAuth Settings**
+  - Enter the **Callback URL** to one of your Heroku apps in the format https://YOUR-APP-NAME.herokuapp.com/oauth2/callback
+  - Select the OAuth scope **Access your basic information**
+  - Click **Save**
+  - Click **Manage** then click **Edit Policies**
+  - For Permitted Users field, select **Admin approved users are pre-authorized** then click **Save**
+  - Scroll down to the **Profiles** or **Permission Sets** related lists and assign as appropriate to designate which users will be authorized

+2. Set the OAuth Config Vars in Heroku

+  - Update the `OAUTH_SALESFORCE_CLIENT_ID`, `OAUTH_SALESFORCE_CLIENT_SECRET`, `OAUTH_SALESFORCE_LOGIN_URL`, and `OAUTH_SALESFORCE_REDIRECT_URI` config
+    vars for each Heroku app in the development, staging, and production stages.

+Note: You could use the same Connected App oauth settings for each Heroku app, or you can use different ones to authorize different sets of users to be able to use the "Open app" button for one-click login to the different Salesforce environments.
+For example, one Connected App for development and staging but perhaps a different one for production, with perhaps fewer authorized users.